 But beyond enrolling, there are steps you can take to fine-tune your KiwiSaver account according to what you want to do with it.
 You can use it for a first home deposit or retirement - or both.
 You can invest in funds that do some good in the world.
 You can adjust your risk level to maximize your returns while riding out losses along the way, or to keep a nice steady savings pace.

 We think it’s pretty important that every Kiwi has access to information to improve their financial well-being.
 It’s the motivation behind BetterSaver - making it easy for Kiwis to understand how to make the most of their KiwiSaver investment.
 BetterSaver has all the knowledge you need.
-We are independent, unbiased advisors who want to help you take a look at your personal goals and make a plan to reach them.
+We are expert advisors who want to help you take a look at your personal goals and make a plan to reach them.

 So How Much Should I Be Saving?